tsiqueira00/random-walk/README.md

 # random-walk
 On this project I made a random representation on a graph.
+Now I'm learning to commit smt.